oneapi-src/oneTBB/Bazel.md

 }
 ```

+The expected output of this program is the current version number of oneTBB.
-3. Switch to the folder where you create the files.

-4. Execute the command `bazel run //:Demo`.
+Switch to the folder where you have created the above-mentioned files and run the binary via `bazel run //:Demo`.

-As an expected output, you should see the oneTBB version.
+## Build oneTBB using Bazel

+Run `bazel build //...` in the root directory of oneTBB.